PraavinyaJ/clinvar-variant-classification/README.md

 # How to Run

 1. Install dependencies- pip install -r requirements.txt
-2. Download dataset -Download `clinvar_conflicting.csv` from Kaggle and place it in the project root.
+2. Download dataset: `clinvar_conflicting.csv` from Kaggle and place it in the project root.
 3. Run the notebook- jupyter notebook clinvar_variant_classification.ipynb